springyworks/burnko/examples/wgpu-direct-video/README.md

 ---

-**Revolutionary real-time tensor visualization that stays entirely on the GPU! 🎥✨**
+**Real-time tensor visualization that stays entirely on the GPU 🎥✨**